CEED/libCEED/examples/solids/index.rst

 #. conclude by :math:numref:`eq-diff-P`, where :math:`\bm S` is either stored or recomputed from its definition exactly as in the nonlinear residual evaluation.

 .. note::
-   The decision of whether to recompute or store functions of the current state :math:`\bm F` depend on a roofline analysis :cite:`williams2009roofline,Brown:2010` of the computation and the cost of the constitutive model.
+   The decision of whether to recompute or store functions of the current state :math:`\bm F` depends on a roofline analysis :cite:`williams2009roofline,Brown:2010` of the computation and the cost of the constitutive model.
    For low-order elements where flops tend to be in surplus relative to memory bandwidth, recomputation is likely to be preferable, where as the opposite may be true for high-order elements.
    Similarly, analysis with a simple constitutive model may see better performance while storing little or nothing while an expensive model such as Arruda-Boyce :cite:`arruda1993largestretch`, which contains many special functions, may be faster when using more storage to avoid recomputation.
    In the case where complete linearization is preferred, note the symmetry :math:`\mathsf C_{IJKL} = \mathsf C_{KLIJ}` evident in :math:numref:`eq-neo-hookean-incremental-stress-index`, thus :math:`\mathsf C` can be stored as a symmetric :math:`6\times 6` matrix, which has 21 unique entries.